SerjMartin/Rock-Paper-Scissors/README.md

 ### Fonts
- - [Font Awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2) - Font awesome was used to add social icons and complect the design
+ - [Font Awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2) - Font awesome was used to add social icons and complect the design.
- - [Google Fonts](https://fonts.google.com/) - Google Fonts Was used to import 'Big Shoulders Stencil Display' and 'Big Shoulders Inline Display' fonts in the main.css stylesheet
+ - [Google Fonts](https://fonts.google.com/) - Google Fonts Was used to import 'Big Shoulders Stencil Display' and 'Big Shoulders Inline Display' fonts in the main.css stylesheet.

 ### Colors